baffalop/skrypts/README.md

 `vanillinter.py -f main.pd my-abstractions/ -e ~/Pd/lib/Pd-extended/ -i samples-n-junk/ big-horrible-dir/`

 The set of vanilla objects might be incomplete at this point.
 If you encounter any false negatives, please let me know.

+## Recky

+Wee utility script for executing a file processing command over a globbed pattern, and setting the output file to the original file with a different extension/suffix.
+Particularly useful for batch processing with ffmpeg or ImageMagick.

+### Example:
+`recky.sh 'ffmpeg -i # -f mp3' mp3 sample*.wav` (sample01.wav is converted to sample01.mp3 etc.)